 What are the differences between NTS Assessments, PiRA and PUMA?

 PiRA and PUMA have been developed to assess progress in curriculum learning and do so effectively with a single paper per term.
 NTS Assessments also serve this purpose, but have been written by SATs authors to the National Test framework.
-This means that every individual booklet reflects the look and feel of the SATs exactly and are ideal for familiarising children with this style of assessment.
+This means that every individual booklet reflects the look and feel of the SATs exactly and is ideal for familiarising children with this style of assessment.
 This is the key difference both in the purpose of the tests, and how they look.

 You may wish to administer your assessments interactively: PiRA and PUMA offer this option, with auto-marking to save you time.
 NTS Assessments, on the other hand, are not available online.
 They come in paper format only.
 This is because one of their key purposes is to reflect the SATs papers.

 We know that many customers will value this termly exposure to SATs-style content, but equally appreciate that a close reflection of National Test-style is not crucial for everyone.
 By publishing both of these sets of assessments, we are providing you with a choice and enabling you to access whichever style of paper works best for your school and, crucially, your pupils.

 |Feature of PiRA and PUMA||Feature of NTS Assessments|